jasonchadwick/website-old/pages/fusion.md

 # Neural networks for fusion plasma prediction

 In the summer of 2020, I worked with Dan Boyer at the Princeton Plasma Physics Laboratory (PPPL) to create a neural network for predicting fusion plasma properties in real time, for use in fusion reactor control systems.
-The neural network was successful, achieving high accuracy with extremely fast execution times, and we published our work in *Nuclear Fusion* ([doi.org/10.1088/1741-4326/abe08b](https://doi.org/10.1088/1741-4326/abe08b)).
+The neural network was successful, achieving high accuracy with extremely fast execution times, and we published our work in *Nuclear Fusion* (<a href="https://doi.org/10.1088/1741-4326/abe08b" target="_blank" rel="noopener noreferrer">doi.org/10.1088/1741-4326/abe08b</a>).

 My poster for the 2020 APS DPP meeting can be found [here](/files/fusion-poster.pdf), and more detailed slides [here](/files/fusion-slides.pdf).